 Located in one of the world's most diverse cities, the University of Toronto has a long history of collaboration with students and faculty with ties to India.
-The Greater Toronto Area (GTA) is home to more than 500,000 Indo-Canadians; here, you'll find the third largest South Asian marketplace in North America (after Jackson Heights in New York and Devon Avenue in Chicago) as well as numerous Indian, Pakistani, Sri Lankan, and Bangladeshi restaurants, cafés, and shops.
-The first North American city to host the prestigious International Indian Film Academy Awards in 2011, and consistently ranked one of safest cities in the world, Toronto is a true hub of finance, fashion, technology, and culture.
+The Greater Toronto Area (GTA) is home to more than 500,000 Indo-Canadians; here, you'll find the third largest South Asian marketplace in North America as well as numerous Indian, Pakistani, Sri Lankan, and Bangladeshi restaurants, cafés, and shops.
+Consistently ranked one of safest cities in the world, Toronto is a true hub of finance, fashion, technology, and culture.

 Every year, our campuses welcome students from all across the globe.
 Students from India choose the University of Toronto for our strong international rankings, our globalized curriculum and international learning opportunities, our diverse program options and for the chance to live in the City of Toronto.
 Students and faculty also choose U of T because of our environment of innovation.
 Our accelerators, courses, programs, and networks help entrepreneurs turn their ideas into viable ventures.
 And our community has been successful: in the past five years alone, more than 150 research-based startups have launched from our campuses.

 Non-Canadian students studying at U of T are able to work in Canada and gain valuable global experience while studying.
 After graduation, international students also have the opportunity to stay and work in Canada for up to three years.
 This means that graduates can choose to bring home what they learned in Toronto or stay in Canada for three more years to continue to grow their global careers.
 And our students have the valuable skills and qualities for the modern economy — University of Toronto alumni rank among the top in the world for their global employability.